287_resized.jpg 287_resized.jpg

 International Space Station (ISS) Observable Passes

-During the month of November there will pre-sunrises pass of the ISS from November 1 to 3.
-After these early morning passes, the ISS will return to early evening passes from November 15 until the end of the month.
-Check the website http://www.heavens-above.com for exact viewing times for your location.
+During the month of November there will be one pre-sunrise pass of the ISS November 1.
+After this early morning pass, the ISS will return to early evening passes from November 13 until the end of the month.
+Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik or Spot-the-Station.

 November 5 South Taurid meteor shower peaks